Greece in the Eurovision Song Contest 2005: Eurovision Party

-Following the announcement of Helena Paparizou as the Eurovision 2005 representative, ERT revealed that Paparizou would perform four songs during a national final, titled Eurovision Party.
+Following the announcement of Paparizou as its representative, ERT revealed that she would perform four songs during a national final, titled Eurovision Party.
 Fifteen songs were shortlisted out of 100 submitted by Greek and foreign composers, and four were selected by a jury panel consisting of Paparizou and representatives from ERT and Sony BMG.
 On 18 February 2005, the four songs were presented during the special ERT program EuroMania.
 It was also announced during the program that Fokas Evangelinos would be the choreographer for all four competing songs.
 On 19 February 2005, "The Light in Our Soul", composed by Kostas Bigalis, was disqualified as the song had been released and made available on Amazon.de by the band Big Alice before the 1 October cutoff date.
 An additional program was broadcast on 25 February 2005 in order to familiarize the Greek public with the selected artist.